-We can’t agree on if I am entitled to spousal maintenance.
+My partner and I can’t agree whether I’m entitled to spousal maintenance.
 What can I do?

 If you can’t reach an agreement over the amount of spousal maintenance then you can make an application to Court.
 The Court doesn’t have a set formula to say how much, if any, spousal maintenance should be paid.
 The Court has a lot of discretion to make what orders it thinks appropriate.